Velventos: Geography

 Velventos lies at the foot of the Pierian Mountains, 33 km northeast of the city of Kozani.
 It is located near the artificial lake of Polyfyto.
-A local road connects it with the GR-3/E65 between Larissa and Kozani.
 It is located southwest of Veria, north-northwest of Servia and Larissa, east-northeast of Grevena and south-southeast of Kozani.
+Kozani Provincial Road 6 connects the town with Greek National Road 3 (EO3).

 Surrounded by forests, it is located in the fertile valley of the Haliacmon river and produces fruit, mainly peaches.
 10.6% of the area is cultivated.
 Agricultural production is organised in two agricultural cooperatives.

 History

 The area has been continually occupied since the prehistoric times.
 For this reason, many fruitful archaeological digs have been made in the area, unearthing mainly prehistoric findings.
 Velventos contains also many late Byzantine and post-Byzantine monuments and temples, among them the 12th-century church of Saint Minas and the 14th-century church of Saint Paraskevi.

 During the Turkish occupation of Greece, Velventos saw great cultural development.
 Architect Stamatios Kleanthis was born here.

 Velventos became part of Greece during the Balkan Wars.